awmckinley/config/modules/ft.zsh/README.md

 # Z Shell Scripting

-> [!ABSTRACT] Blurb
-> Shell designed for interactive use, although it is also a powerful scripting language.
+Shell designed for interactive use, although it is also a powerful scripting language.